Announcing our new Writer-in-Residence Program at Joaquin Miller Park

 The CWC is a state-wide professional writers association that has grown from its roots here in Oakland to over twenty branches and nearly 2,000 members.
 Each branch hosts a monthly speaker series and provides networking and writing groups for its members.

-Caven will be hosting a picnic in the afternoon of October 9th, 2021 called “A Blanket and a Basket of Chow,” following a ribbon-cutting ceremony celebrating the restoration of the park’s beautiful, historic Cascade.
-A presentation of CWC writers will feature readings by historical members and the honoring of Oakland’s first poet laureate, Dr. Adoyele “Wordslanger” Nzinga.
+Intending to start a new tradition to honor the writers who once swarmed up the hill to hang out with Miller, Caven will be hosting an annual picnic called “A Blanket and a Basket of Chow.”
+The first event, following a ribbon-cutting ceremony with councilmember Sheng Thao, celebrating the restoration of the park’s beautiful, historic Cascade, will be on October 9, 2021.
+“From Ina to Ayodele,” a presentation of CWC writers reading words of our historical members, will follow, honoring Oakland’s first poet laureate, Dr. Adoyele “Wordslanger” Nzinga.
 Learn more here!

 Save the date for this free event, and watch for more news!